w00t-w00t/MaReu/README.md

 ## Reasons to use Java for Android app

+Students may ask some advantages over Kotlin to stick with Java :

 - It's a very popular language (large community)
 - It's a mature language (lots of libraries, and tools)
 - It's easy to learn